mono/SkiaSharp/README.md

     $ ./bootstrapper.sh -t libs

+This runs the build process by using the `libs` build target.

 ### Windows

 You need Python 2.7 in `PATH` environment variable.
 Then you can build it:

     > .\bootstrapper.ps1 -Target libs

+This runs the build process by using the `libs` build target.

 ### Build Targets

-There are several targets available:
+There are several targets available, you can specify the target as the argument to the `-t` command line option in the bootstrapper script.

  - `Everything` - builds everything for the current platform
  - `externals` - builds all the native libraries